ronaldoussoren/pyobjc/docs/core/serializing.rst

 and deserialization PyObjC will use the same hooks and mechanisms as the :mod:`pickle` module.

-Archiving instances of :class:`str` (:class:`unicode` in Python 2),
+Archiving instances of :class:`int`, :class:`float`, :class:`str`
-:class:`bytes` (Python 3 only), :class:`list`, :class:`tuple`,
+(:class:`unicode` in Python 2), :class:`bytes` (Python 3 only),
-:class:`set`, :class:`frozenset` and :class:`dict` (but not instances
+:class:`list`, :class:`tuple`, :class:`set`, :class:`frozenset` and
-of subclasses of these types) with a plain, not keyed, archiver and will result in objects of the corresponding Cocoa type when reading them back, even when reading them back in Python.
+:class:`dict` (but not instances of subclasses of these types) with a plain, not keyed, archiver and will result in objects of the corresponding Cocoa type when reading them back, even when reading them back in Python.
 Programs than need high fidility when roundtripping object graphs therefore need to use keyed archiving when possible.

+For the classes mentioned in the previous paragraph PyObjC implementes "NSSecureCoding", it doesn't do so for other Python classes.

 Python subclasses of a Cocoa class can only be archived when they implement the NSCoding protocol, that is the subclass must implement